Blade Platforms Launches 187-ft Aerial Work Platform for Utility Applications

 2 min read

-Blade Platforms has introduced the Blade 187, a 187-ft (57-m) truck-mounted aerial work platform designed to support transmission, distribution, and infrastructure projects requiring high reach and stability.
+The truck-mounted aerial work platform will support transmission, distribution, and infrastructure projects requiring high reach and stability.

 The new model provides a working height of 187 ft (57 m) and horizontal outreach of 133 ft (40.8 m), enabling crews to access transmission lines, towers, and other elevated structures.
 With a 1,300 lb (590 kg) platform capacity, operators can carry tools and materials at height, while 39 ft (11.5 m) of below-grade reach allows inspection and maintenance work below ground level.

-Mounted on a Kenworth T480 chassis, the Blade 187 is designed to be bridge-law legal and ready for field use without special permitting.
+Mounted on a Kenworth T480 chassis and built by Ruthmann, the aerial work platform is designed to be bridge-law legal and ready for field use without special permitting.
 Its multi-beveled boom profile enhances stability, and the COCKPIT intelligent control system provides real-time feedback for precise movement and positioning.
 The unit offers 440° turret rotation and 220° platform rotation and meets EN 280 safety standards.

-For electric utilities and contractors, the Blade 187 offers extended reach and operational flexibility for grid maintenance, high-voltage line access, and renewable infrastructure work.
+For electric utilities and contractors, the T187 HF offers extended reach and operational flexibility for grid maintenance, high-voltage line access, and renewable infrastructure work.
 The platform is designed for fast setup, efficient transport between job sites, and reduced downtime.

-The Blade 187 also integrates Blade’s proprietary BLADEbox 10K Intensifier, a small, lightweight, custom-built unit that hangs in the basket and manages higher pressure and flow rates.
+The T187 HF also integrates Blade’s proprietary BLADEbox 10K Intensifier, a small, lightweight, custom-built unit that hangs in the basket and manages higher pressure and flow rates.
 Its integrated controls engage tool circuits automatically, providing fast-functioning closing and release for efficient, precise operations in the field.

-The Blade 187 expands Blade Platforms’ lineup of high-reach truck-mounted aerial work platforms ranging from 93 ft to 336 ft.
+The introduction of the platform expands Blade Platforms’ lineup of high-reach truck-mounted aerial work platforms ranging from 93 ft to 336 ft.
 The company provides operated and bare rental options across North America.
-Demonstration units for the Blade 187 are now available for scheduling.
+Demonstration units for the platform are now available for scheduling.